 |Can I sync files to my computer?||

-- Use Team Drives to share material intended for public view by others.
-Keep personal files and files that others shouldn’t see in My Drive.
+- Share content responsibly—Use shared drives to share content intended for public or organization-wide view.
+Keep personal and private files in My Drive.

-- For improved collaboration, create a Team Drive for each project and assign the highest access level (such as full access) to all team members.
+- Improve collaboration—Create a shared drive for each project and assign the highest access level to all team members.

-- Train your managers and employees on how to use Team Drives, to increase usage throughout your organization.
+- Increase shared drives usage and visibility—Train your managers and employees on how to use shared drives.

-If users in your organization ask you when to create Team Drives, think about:
+If users in your organization ask you when to create shared drives, think about: